10 Beard Mistakes You MUST Avoid

 Equally as important, and as often gone wrong, is the shaving of your top or cheek line.
 While some opt for an all-natural top line, many Beardsmen shave a top line to better define their beard.

 Unfortunately, we see too many men taking this line lower and lower every time they shave in an attempt to make sure they are perfectly matched.
 In doing so, your beard will quickly shrink and you could have a beard that resembles a chin strap.

 We recommend keeping the top line as natural as possible.
 The idea here is to connect the sideburn to the mustache as high as possible.
 You want to shave this line in where the bulk of your beard hairs grow and shave only the few rogue hairs growing higher on the cheek.

 Here is a picture to show you a proper top line:

-Often times, beardsmen complain that their beards are growing too slow when the reality of it is that they are trimming too often in attempt to cut every flyaway hair and keep it perfectly shaped at all times.
+Often times, Beardsmen complain that their beards are growing too slow when the reality of it is that they are trimming too often in an attempt to cut every flyaway hair and keep it perfectly shaped at all times.